Late Night with Conan O'Brien

-Late Night with Conan O'Brien is an American late-night talk show hosted by Conan O'Brien.
-NBC aired 2,725 episodes from September 13, 1993, to February 20, 2009.
+Late Night with Conan O'Brien is an American television talk show broadcast by NBC.
+The show is the second installment of the Late Night franchise originally established by David Letterman.
+Hosted by Conan O'Brien, it aired from September 13, 1993, to February 20, 2009, replacing Late Night with David Letterman and was replaced by Late Night with Jimmy Fallon.
 The show featured varied comedic material, celebrity interviews, and musical and comedy performances.
-Late Night aired weeknights at 12:37 am Eastern/11:37 pm Central and 12:37 am Mountain in the United States.
+Late Night aired weeknights at 12:37 am Eastern/11:37 pm Central in the United States.
 From 1993 until 2000, Andy Richter served as O'Brien's sidekick; following his departure, O'Brien was the show's sole featured performer.
 The show's house musical act was The Max Weinberg 7 and led by E Street Band drummer Max Weinberg.

-The second incarnation of NBC's Late Night franchise, O'Brien's program debuted in 1993 after David Letterman (who hosted the first incarnation of Late Night) moved to CBS to host Late Show opposite The Tonight Show.
 In 2004, as part of a deal to secure a new contract, NBC announced that O'Brien would leave Late Night in 2009 to succeed Jay Leno as the host of The Tonight Show.
 Jimmy Fallon began hosting his version of Late Night on March 2, 2009.